termehs/multigraphr/README.md

-that the outcome space for multigraphs is much bigger than for the RSM model so the multiplicity sequences are not printed (they can be found using the function `get_edgemultip_seq` for very small multigraphs and probabilities can be found using the multinomial distribution).
+that the outcome space for multigraphs is much bigger than for the RSM model so the multiplicity sequences are not printed (they can be found using the function `get_edgemultip_seq` for very small multigraphs and their probabilities can be found using the multinomial distribution).
 The following shows the number of multigraphs under the IEA model:

 ``` r
 iea_1 <-   iea_model(adj = A , type = 'graph', K = 0, apx = TRUE)